-Wrinkles Caused Due to Sleeping Positions
+How Do Wrinkles Cause Due to Sleeping Repeated Positions?

 Many factors, both intrinsic and extrinsic, contribute to skin aging, among which are genetics, lifestyle choices, and exposure to the sun.
 The lines that form on your face, however, often follow the folds that form when you make facial expressions and get sleep lines.
 Where you see lines on your face which you can’t deliberately re-create when you frown or smile or make any other habitual facial expression, those lines are most probably caused by your usual sleeping position.

 However, unlike facial expressions which are caused by muscle movement, sleep wrinkles form from lines that appear as a result of pressure caused by the weight of your face pushed against your pillow or your bed.
 The facial distortion that results from your sleeping position creates sleep lines.